-In that case, you might think you chose the wrong marketing medium or that your creative wasn’t witty enough.
+In that case, you might think you chose the wrong marketing medium or that your creative wit wasn't enough.
 However, the culprit may be your audience.

-The first step to resolving this problem is figuring out what stage of the buyer’s journey your campaign is targeting.
-Are you trying to bring in new customers, or attempting to gather feedback from existing clients?
+To resolve this problem, figure out what stage of the buyer’s journey your campaign is targeting.
+Are you trying to bring in new customers?
+Are you attempting to gather feedback from existing clients?

-Marketing your brand to those who recognize it, or are you introducing a new brand identity altogether?
+Are you marketing to those who recognize your brand?
+Or are you introducing a new brand identity altogether?

 Your marketing message will vary depending on whether your campaign audience is in the awareness, consideration, or decision stage.
-Even though your campaign may reach those outside of your target audience, it's vital that you design your campaign with a specific target in min you know who it's meant for.
+Even though your campaign may reach those outside your target audience, it's vital to design your campaign with a specific target in mind.

 Next, identify your audience's interests and pain points.
 Here are some questions to ask yourself and your team to better understand your audience.